 Complementary — Since the Spanish major comprises only 34 credits (beyond Elementary Spanish), it serves as a unique complement to majors in other disciplines, such as business, missions, psychology, international studies, graphic design, social work, criminal justice, and more.

-Fast-track — You may be able to receive credit for prior study in Spanish though Advanced Placement credit (up to 21 hours), College Level Examination Program (CLEP) (up to 15 hours), or test-out credit through our in-house Spanish Placement Exam (varies).
+Fast-Track — You may be able to receive credit for prior study in Spanish through Advanced Placement credit (up to 21 hours), College Level Examination Program (CLEP) (up to 15 hours), or test-out credit through our in-house Spanish Placement Exam (varies).
 If you earn credit through any of these methods, you will not have to take those corresponding courses at Cedarville, saving you time and money.

-Cross-cultural Experience — You will be encouraged to enhance your program by participating in an approved cross-cultural experience, such as a study abroad program or missions outreach.
+Cross-Cultural Experience — You will be encouraged to enhance your program by participating in an approved cross-cultural experience, such as a study abroad program or Global Outreach trip.
 Cedarville University maintains a cooperative program with the Institute of Spanish Studies in Valencia, Spain, which allows you to spend a semester studying abroad.

 What Can You Do With a Spanish Degree?